-Being close to the equator means the ecliptic is crossing the zenith, so planets can be imaged at high altitude limiting the effect of seeing and atmospheric dispersion.
-At this latitude also the jet stream has little influence and so the seeing, on the rare nights the sky is not covered, can be quite good even if not excellent.
+Being close to the Earth equator means the ecliptic is crossing the zenith, so planets can be imaged at high altitude limiting the effect of seeing and atmospheric dispersion.
+At this latitude also the jet stream has very little influence and the seeing, on the few nights the sky is not covered, can be very good to excellent.

 I use an Ioptron CEM60 mount, ideal for low latitude setups thanks to its clever design.
 I find this mount remarkably good in terms of performances/price ratio, to the point I do not really miss more expensive mounts I used in the past.